IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

-It is worth noting that in case of an intra-domain single-layer Ethernet links, the MDSC cannot discover, using the LLDP information reported in the plug-id attributes, the physical adjacency between the two router Ethernet interfaces because the two plug-id values do not match, such as the plug-id values {PE13,1} and {P16,2} shown in
+It is worth noting that in case of an intra-domain single-layer Ethernet links, the MDSC cannot discover, using the LLDP information reported in the plug-id attributes, the physical adjacency between the two Ethernet interfaces on physically adjacent IP routers, because the two plug-id values do not match, such as the plug-id values {PE13,1} and {P16,2} shown in
 {{fig-intra-domain-link}}.
-However, the MDSC may infer the physical intra-domain Ethernet links, e.g., between LTP 1-0 on PE13 and LTP 2-0 on P16, as shown in {{fig-intra-domain-link}}, if it knows a priori, using mechanisms which are outside the scope of this document, that all the Ethernet interfaces on the routers either terminates a cross-layer link or a single-layer (intra-domain or inter-domain) Ethernet link, e.g., as shown in
+However, the MDSC may infer the physical intra-domain Ethernet links, e.g., between LTP 1-0 on PE13 and LTP 2-0 on P16, as shown in {{fig-intra-domain-link}}, if it knows a priori, using mechanisms which are outside the scope of this document, that all the Ethernet interfaces on the IP routers either terminates a cross-layer link or a single-layer (intra-domain or inter-domain) Ethernet link, e.g., as shown in
 {{fig-intra-domain-link}}.